galweinberg/AWS-List_S3_Files/README.md

 ✅ CDK stack deployed successfully

-## ✅ Checklist: Assignment Requirements
+## ✅ Checklist of what in the project:
-- Deliverable	Status
 - GitHub repo with CDK IaC	✅
 - Lambda function to list S3 + send SNS	✅
 - SNS topic with email subscription	✅
 - Upload files to S3 during deploy	✅
 - GitHub Actions workflow for deployment	✅
 - Manual Lambda trigger method (script)	✅
-- README with all required sections	✅
+- README with all sections	✅

 ### Notes
 All secrets are handled via GitHub Secrets — none are committed to the repo.